KarinaNazare/InteractiveQuizApp/README.md

 This project is a dynamic quiz application built with Next.js, where users can navigate through quizzes, answer questions, and add new ones.
 The app integrates data from a JSON API and localStorage, providing a customizable and interactive quiz experience.

 Features
-- Quiz Navigation: Users can start a quiz, move through questions, and track their score.
+- Quiz Navigation: Users can start a quiz and progress through questions while tracking their score.
-- Add Questions: Users can add new questions to any quiz, saved in localStorage for future access.
+- Question Addition: New questions can be added to each quiz, with data stored in localStorage for a consistent experience.
-- Score Feedback: Total score is shown upon quiz completion.
+- Score Display: After completing the quiz, users receive their total score, showcasing a simple and interactive feedback loop.
+Tech Stack: Next.js, React, LocalStorage API, JSON API

 Installation and Setup
 1. Clone the Repository: